cs573-22s/datavis-final/README.md

  * All the data sources used to create the datavis
  * Index.html main page
  * index.js script functions for the index.html
+ * index.css for the styling of the page
  * process_data.py, python script used to combine all the data into a single csv file
  * train_weights.py python script to calculate predictions for number of stars on local authorities
  * joint.csv and joint.json are the final data files generated and they are equivalent just in differnt formats